 How Long Do Goldendoodles Live?

 Goldendoodles live an average of 10-12 years.
 They are considered a larger breed of dog, which means that they tend to live shorter lives than smaller breeds of dog.
-However, they are a cross between a Golden Retriever and a standard poodle, making them a breed with fewer health issues than most.
+However, they are a cross between a Golden Retriever and a standard poodle, making them a breed with fewer health issues than most which may help how long your goldendoodle will live.

 Goldendoodles are great family pets, given their loyalty, intelligence, and overall friendliness with young children.
 They have gained popularity in the recent past, becoming one of the top five favorite family dogs, according to Rover.